microprediction/microprediction/README.md

 - [Modeling the Term Structure of a Pandemic with Negative Interest Rates](https://www.microprediction.com/blog/modeling-the-term-structure-of-a-pandemic-with-negative-interest-rates) might give you some ideas for [this](https://www.microprediction.org/stream_dashboard.html?stream=pandemic_infected) stream.
 - [Popular Python Time Series Packages](https://www.microprediction.com/blog/popular-timeseries-packages) should give you lots of ideas, as noted.

 Presentations at Rutgers, MIT and elsewhere can be found in the [presentations](https://github.com/microprediction/micropresentations) repo.
 There are also links to video presentations in some of the [blog](https://www.microprediction.com/blog) articles.

-MIT Press will publish a book on the topic in Fall 2021.
+## Book

+To be published by MIT Press late 2021.
+Reach out if you're volunteering to proof-read :)

 ## Weekly contributor Google meet